mhmd-sdghn/mottem-sheet/README.md

 - `initWithNoAnimation`: Optional boolean to initialize the sheet without animation.
 - `middlePhases`: An array of phases to control the sheet's behavior.
 - `onActiveIndexChange`: Optional function triggered when the active index changes.

-## Conclusion

-`mottem-sheet` provides a simple and efficient way to incorporate bottom sheets into your mobile React applications.
-By offering two distinct modes, it caters to a variety of use cases, making it a versatile choice for developers.
-If you have any questions or need further assistance, please refer to the example folder or reach out to the community for support.